 Connelly, A., O'Hare, P., White, I., 2020. '"The best flood I ever had": Contingent resilience and the (relative) success of adaptive technologies', Cities, 106, pp. 102842-102842.

-Brennan, M., Scott, JC., Connelly, A., Lawrence, G., 2019.
+Brennan, M., Scott, J.C., Connelly, A., Lawrence, G., 2019.
 'Do music festival communities address environmental sustainability and how?
 A Scottish case study', Popular Music, 38 (2), pp. 252-275.

-White, I., Connelly, A., Garvin, S., Lawson, N., O'Hare, P., 2018.
+White, I., Connelly, A., Garvin, S., Lawson, N., O'Hare, P., 2016.
 'Flood resilience technology in Europe: identifying barriers and co-producing best practice', Journal of Flood Risk Management, 11 (S1), pp. S468-S478.

 Connelly, A., 2015.
-'Continuity and Adaptation: Archway Central Hall, 1934-2010', The London Journal, 40 (1), pp. 33-55.
+'Continuity and adaptation: Archway central hall, 1934-2010', London Journal, 40 (1), pp. 33-55.

 Connelly, A., Gabalda, V., Garvin, S., Hunter, K., Kelly, D., Lawson, N., O'Hare, P., White, I., 2015.
-'Testing innovative technologies to manage flood risk', Proceedings of the Institution of Civil Engineers - Water Management, 168 (2), pp. 66-73.
+'Testing innovative technologies to manage flood risk', Proceedings of the Institution of Civil Engineers: Water Management, 168 (2), pp. 66-73.

 Connelly, A., 2014.
-'Building the Modern Church: Roman Catholic Church Architecture in Britain, 1955 to 1975 By Robert Proctor Farnham Ashgate, 2014412pp., includes 16 colour and 196 mono illus.
-Price £60.00 (hb)', Architectural Research Quarterly, 18 (2), pp. 177-178.
+'Building the Modern Church: Roman Catholic Church Architecture in Britain, 1955 to 1975', ARQ-ARCHITECTURAL RESEARCH QUARTERLY, 18 (2), pp. 177-178.

 Connelly, A., 2014.
 'Garden suburbs of tomorrow?
-A new future for the cottage estates', Planning Perspectives, 29 (3), pp. 407-408.
+A new future for the cottage estates', PLANNING PERSPECTIVES, 29 (3), pp. 407-408.

 Connelly, A., 2013.
 'The feminine public sphere: middle-class women and civic life in Scotland, c.
-1870-1914', Gender, Place & Culture, 20 (1), pp. 134-136.
+18701914', GENDER PLACE AND CULTURE, 20 (1), pp. 134-136.

 Connelly, A., 2013.
-'The working-class suburb: social change on an English Council Estate, 1930-2010', Planning Perspectives, 28 (4), pp. 651-653.
+'The working-class suburb: social change on an English Council Estate, 1930-2010', PLANNING PERSPECTIVES, 28 (4), pp. 651-653.

-Connelly, A., 2012. ''A pool of Bethesda': Manchester's First Wesleyan Methodist Central Hall', Bulletin of the John Rylands Library, 89 (1), pp. 105-125.
+Connelly, A., 2012.
+'A pool of Bethesda: Manchester's First Wesleyan Methodist Central Hall', Bulletin of the John Rylands University Library of Manchester, 89 (1), pp. 105-125.

 Non-Peer Reviewed Articles